Mississippi: Fast Facts on Trespassing

 Mississippi instituted this statute in response to a slew of ambulance-chasing criminals who deliberately trespassed upon people’s property or within their houses and got themselves injured in the course of their crimes seeking damages arising from liability.

-This is of course complete bullcrap, and Mississippi should be congratulated for decisively putting an end to this in the confines of their state.
+This is of course complete BS, and Mississippi should be congratulated for decisively putting an end to this in the confines of their state.

 Mississippi’s state laws covering trespassing are easy to read, well-organized and intelligently written, making it one of the best states for property owners who want to protect their land and holdings against tricky trespassers.